 History A bit like the History channel on Sky!
 We have Romans, Vikings, Celts, Iron age man and a bit of our own as well.
 They may not all still be here but they have certainly left their mark.

 9th-12th June 2022 at Brook House Inn and the Woolpack Inn, over 100 real ales, in 3 real friendly pubs.
 Boot Beer Festival 2022

 Riverside walks New way markers and a leaflet available locally

 More walks Favourite rambles, ambles and climbs from the valley

-Eskdale Show A very fine day out with Herdwick sheep and much more
+Eskdale Show on the 24th September 2022.
+A very fine day out with Herdwick sheep and much more